greenbone/openvas-scanner/doc/manual/openvas/openvas.md

 **Greenbone Vulnerability Management (GVM)** is a vulnerability auditing and management framework made up of several modules.
-The OpenVAS Scanner, **openvas** is in charge of executing many security tests against many target hosts in a highly optimized way.
+The OpenVAS Scanner, **Openvas** is in charge of executing many security tests against many target hosts in a highly optimized way.

-**openvas** inspects the remote hosts to list all the vulnerabilities and common misconfigurations that affects them.
+**Openvas** inspects the remote hosts to list all the vulnerabilities and common misconfigurations that affects them.

 It is a command line tool with parameters to update the feed of